electron/lint-roller/README.md

   "extends": "@electron/lint-roller/configs/markdownlint.json"
 }
 ```

-`electron-markdownlint` is provided as a wrapper command which adds extra
-rules found in this package automatically.

 `lint-roller-markdown-links` is a command to further lint links to find
 broken relative links, including URL fragments, and can also be used to